rmjarvis/TreeCorr/README.rst

 - The code is hosted at https://github.com/rmjarvis/TreeCorr
-- It can compute correlations of regular number counts, weak lensing shears, or scalar quantities such as convergence or CMB temperature fluctutations.
+- It can compute correlations of regular number counts, weak lensing shears, or scalar quantities such as convergence or CMB temperature fluctuations.
 - 2-point correlations may be auto-correlations or cross-correlations.
 This includes shear-shear (aka GG), count-shear (NG), count-count (NN), kappa-kappa (KK), etc.
   (Any combination of shear, kappa, and counts.)